-See also Siam Legal’s US IR-1 visa application page.
+See also Law Firm’s US IR-1 visa application page.

 If you have been married to your Thai spouse for more than 2 years, you can get her an IR-1 visa.
 Your spouse will become a permanent resident automatically after entering the US.
 If your spouse has children accompanying her to immigrate in the US, you need to get the children an IR-2 visa.
 All of your biological children will automatically become US citizens with this type of visa.

 The application process for IR-1 visa takes around six (6) months to twelve (12) months from start of the application to finish.
 After the visa is approved, your spouse can enter the US and is authorized to work or study.
 The green card will arrive through mail after a few months.